Set Up the Kestra Python SDK and Execute Workflows

 Follow an execution

-You can stream live execution updates using the follow_execution method.
+Stream live execution updates using follow_execution.

 def follow_execution():